VildeBruhn/assessing_models/README.md

 __Info:__ This repository contains scripts and data used for analyses in the publication.

-__Responsibility:__ VBK and MT are responsible for writing and analyses of data.
-KLV has contributed with ideas and comments.
+__Responsibility:__ VBK and MT are responsible for analyses of data.
+KLV has contributed with ideas and comments to the analyses.
 The time series data are downloaded from the [PETS database](https://pets.nhm.uio.no/).

 __Files__